kallebertell/vuedragger/README.md

 > We’d like you to prepare for this in your solution in some way and tell us how you’d extend the codebase with future iterations.

 * Maybe not the question asked, but the state management strategy in this application gets unwieldy rather quickly.
 I'm prone to Redux when doing React so I'd probably look into Vuex pretty quickly.
 Especially if any two views are sharing data.
+* Also something to handle flow control when we start orchestrating more complex asynchonous actions & side effects (e.g. vuex-saga or whatever is popular in the Vuex community)

 > We’d also like you to show or tell us how you would test your implementation.